tsgates/arch-wiki-markdown/wiki/Kernel_Panics.md

 Now, you will have to chroot to the partition mounted in /mnt.
 Newer kernels use an initial ramdisk to set up the kernel environment: when you reinstall a kernel, that initial ramdisk will be regenerated with mkinitcpio.
-One of mkinitcpio's features is that it does autodetection to find out what kernel modules are required for starting up your computer.
-For this autodetection to work, /dev, /sys and /proc need to mounted in your chroot, make sure to read Change Root.
+One of mkinitcpio's features is that it does automatic detection to find out what kernel modules are required for starting up your computer.
+For this autodetection to work, /dev, /sys, and /proc need to mounted in your chroot; make sure to read Change Root.

+To chroot to your normal root mounted at /mnt, run this command:

+    # arch-chroot /mnt /bin/bash

+If you do not want to use the Bash shell, remove /bin/bash from the arch-chroot command.

+Note:You need the arch-install-scripts package in order to use arch-chroot.

 > Roll back to previous kernel version

 If you keep your downloaded pacman packages, you now can easily roll back.
-If you didn't keep them, you have to find a way to get a previous kernel version on your system now.
+If you did not keep them, you have to find a way to get a previous kernel version on your system now.

-Let's suppose you kept the previous versions.
+Let us suppose you kept the previous versions.
 We will now install the last working one.

-First you need to get the kernel details:
+First, you need to get the kernel details:

     # find /var/cache/pacman/pkg -name 'linux-3*'

-Now use the kernel details in the command below.
+Now, use the kernel details in the command below.

-    # pacman -U /var/cache/pacman/pkg/linux-3.xx-x.pkg.tar.gz
+    # pacman -U /var/cache/pacman/pkg/linux-3.xx-x.pkg.tar.xz

 (Of course, make sure that you adapt this line to your own kernel version.
 You can find the ones you still have in your cache by examining